briansmith/ring/util/fipstools/acvp/ACVP.md

 ### Running test sessions

 In online mode, a given algorithm can be run by using the `-run` option.
 For example, `-run SHA2-256`.
 This will fetch a vector set, have the module-under-test answer it, and upload the answer.
 If you want to just fetch the vector set for later use with the `-json` option (documented above) then you can use `-fetch` instead of `-run`.
+The `-fetch` option also supports passing `-expected-out <filename>` to fetch and write the expected results, if the server supports that.

 The tool doesn't currently support the sorts of operations that a lab would need, like uploading results from a file.